uaf/uaf/src/pyuaf/doc/api_pyuaf_client_requests.rst

             The address of the node of which the attribute will be written, as a :class:`~pyuaf.util.Address`.

-        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.data

-            The data to be written, as one of the data types described in :ref:`note-variants`.

         .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.attributeId

             The attribute id to be written, as an ``int`` defined in :mod:`~pyuaf.util.attributeids`.

-        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.opcUaStatusCode

-            The OPC UA status code of the data to be written, as an ``int``.
-Default = 0 = Good.

         .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.indexRange

             The index range (as a ``str``), in case you want to partially write an array.

+    * Attributes inherited from :class:`pyuaf.util.DataValue`

+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.status

+            The status of the data, as a :class:`~pyuaf.util.Status` instance.
+            The status contains the OPC UA status code of the data.

+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.data

+            The data to be written, as one of the data types described in :ref:`note-variants`.

+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.sourceTimestamp

+            The source time stamp of the data, as a :class:`~pyuaf.util.DateTime` instance.

+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.serverTimestamp

+            The server time stamp of the data, as a :class:`~pyuaf.util.DateTime` instance.

+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.sourcePicoseconds

+            The number of 10 picosecond intervals that need to be added to the source timestamp (to get a higher time resolution), as an ``int``.

+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.serverPicoseconds

+            The number of 10 picosecond intervals that need to be added to the server timestamp (to get a higher time resolution), as an ``int``.

 *class* WriteRequestTargetVector